Dry Skin vs Dehydrated Skin

 It is absolutely possible for your skin to be both dry and dehydrated.
 If this is the case, use products that contain the three moisturising ingredients mentioned above.
 If you need assistance in selecting the proper products, click on the blue chat button on the bottom right corner below.
 Or you can also take this quiz for your customised OLUMES routine!

-1 thoughts on “Dry Skin vs Dehydrated Skin
+One thought on “Dry Skin vs Dehydrated Skin

 1. Pingback: Does your skin love the air-conditioner? - OLUMES